keegancsmith/Sliding-Window-Minimum/README.rst

 Note that deleting lazily can actually make this algorithm perform rather badly.
-If the input is N values from N to 1, then a value is never deleted from the priority queue leading to O(N) insertions.
-However on average this is empirically faster than the multiset version.
+If the input is N values from N to 1, then a value is never deleted from the priority queue leading to O(logN) insertions.
+However, on average this is empirically faster than the multiset version.

 Sliding Window Minimum Algorithm
 ================================